dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 We can see that there is some life by running a console (`rails c`), or even a production console(`RAILS_ENV=production rails c`).
 Just do not try to use the database, because nothing is there yet or it has not been configured.
-Trigger an error if curious by: `User.all`.
+Trigger an error if curious by trying: `User.all`.

 I also had not configured Devise's secret key which raised an error as well.
 Remember to fix the application first if that is the case and then copy it again (This is where using git would be handy).

+PRECOMPILE HERE

 ### 7. Install and configure PostgreSQL